AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Choosing_the_Right_Approach/README.md

 ### Code example

-The following example fetches several resources from the server, and uses `Promise.all()` to wait for all of them to be available before then displaying all of them -- [see it live](https://andrewsrea.github.io/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/multiple-promises-example.html), and see the [source code](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/multiple-promises-example.html):
+The following example fetches several resources from the server, and uses `Promise.all()` to wait for all of them to be available before displaying all of them -- [see it live](https://andrewsrea.github.io/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/multiple-promises-example.html), and see the [source code](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/multiple-promises-example.html):
 ```
 function fetchAndDecode(url, type) {
     // Returning the top level promise, so the result of the entire chain is returned out of the function